JochemvanHout/living-poster-2/README.md

 Simply put, it's a little project which shows you pictures from reddit on your given topic, presented as a nice looking poster.
 It rotates to a new picture every few seconds.
 Currently it only supports images, so no video's unfortunately.

+## TODO

+- Finish CSS
+- Make a failsafe incase no fitting subreddit is found